 - Preheat the oven to 350 °F. Line two half-sheet baking pans with Silpat silicone mats or parchment paper.

-- In a medium bowl, cream the butter and sugars, beating with a hand mixer until it's all light and creamy, about 3 to 5 minutes.
-Add the egg and vanilla extract and beat for an additional minute.
+- In the bowl of a stand mixer (or a medium bowl for a hand mixer), cream ½ cup unsalted butter, ½ cup granulated sugar, and ½ cup dark brown sugar together, beating at medium-high speed until the mixture is light and creamy, about 3 to 5 minutes.
+Add 1 large egg and 2 teaspoons pure vanilla extract and beat for an additional minute.

-- In a small bowl, sift the flour and cocoa powder together to remove any lumps, then whisk in the baking soda and salt.
+- In a small bowl, sift together 1¼ cups all-purpose flour and ⅓ cup cocoa powder to remove any lumps, then whisk in the 1 teaspoon baking soda and ½ teaspoon kosher salt.

-- Add the dry ingredients to the butter mixture and beat at a low speed until the dough is just combined, stopping to scrape the bowl as necessary.
-Fold in the chocolate chips, holding some back to press in later.
+- Add the flour mixture to the butter mixture and beat at low speed until the dough is just combined, stopping to scrape the bowl as necessary.
+Fold in 6 ounces chocolate chips, holding some back to press in later.

 - Use a small cookie scoop to portion out one tablespoon of the dough into your hand, then roll into balls, about 1½-inches wide.